Connecticut Field Trips for Homeschoolers

 One of the best perks of homeschooling is having the freedom to learn about the things that interest your family.
 With so many attractions, natural landscapes, and exciting destinations, there is no shortage of field trip ideas in Connecticut.
 Finding ways to delve deeper into a particular unit of study or reinforce your child’s current homeschool curriculum is easy in the Constitution State.

 Below are fun field trip ideas in Connecticut categorized by geographical area.
 You can use this printable map of Connecticut from Time4Learning to start making your plans.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 Plus, as a bonus, we’ve included a free download of Time4Learning lesson tie-ins at the end of this post that might be the perfect supplement for each trip.